gaurav24072002/gaurav24072002/README.md

 - 💬 Ask me about: **Anything 😉**

-- ⚡ Fun fact: **...I like to play Table Tennis and Chess a lot...... **
+- ⚡ Fun fact: **I like to play Table Tennis and Chess a lot......**

-- 🧿 My Tag Line: **"You should know everything about something and something about everything" **
+- 🧿 My Tag Line: **"You should know everything about something and something about everything"**

 - 📫 How to reach me **gaurav02maheshwari@gmail.com**
 </p>